 The Bluehost basic plan is absolutely perfect while you grow your site!
 If you sign up through my link, you’ll get exclusive pricing for my fans that is even lower than what’s listed below:

 Myth #3- A starter plan can’t handle any serious traffic

 As a member of multiple online blogging communities/support groups, hosting is a popular topic of conversation.
 I’ve seen experienced bloggers tell newer members that their shared hosting plan is going to max out as soon as anyone visits their site.

-I’ve been with Bluehost since I made the switch to self-hosted.
-I was with their very basic shared hosting plan for months as my site grew.
+I stayed with Bluehost from the switch to self-hosted until my site hit half a million page views.
 Bluehost’s Basic plan easily handled six-figure monthly page views for my site, so if anyone tells you that you need a premium plan when you’re just starting out, I would question their judgement.

 Myth #4- Big companies have poor customer service